-A local label is generally used where you might use a PC-relative label.
+A numeric local label is generally used where you might use a PC-relative label.

-Local labels are typically used for loops and conditional code within a routine, or for small subroutines that are only used locally.
+Numeric local labels are typically used for loops and conditional code within a routine, or for small subroutines that are only used locally.
 They are particularly useful when you are generating labels in macros.

-The scope of local labels is limited by the AREA directive.
-Use the ROUT directive to limit the scope of local labels more tightly.
-A reference to a local label refers to a matching label within the same scope.
+The scope of numeric local labels is limited by the AREA directive.
+Use the ROUT directive to limit the scope of numeric local labels more tightly.
+A reference to a numeric local label refers to a matching label within the same scope.
 If there is no matching label within the scope in either direction, the assembler generates an error message and the assembly fails.

-You can use the same number for more than one local label even within the same scope.
-By default, the assembler links a local label reference to:
+You can use the same number for more than one numeric local label even within the same scope.
+By default, the assembler links a numeric local label reference to:

-- the most recent local label of the same number, if there is one within the scope - the next following local label of the same number, if there is not a preceding one within the scope.
+- the most recent numeric local label with the same number, if there is one within the scope - the next following numeric local label with the same number, if there is not a preceding one within the scope.